 A wine tasting in Fredericksburg TX will run you anywhere between $10 and $25 and will include 4-8 tasting portions.
 There's a lot of variation and the tasting pour…well, that depends on who is pouring.
 Some tastings will include a complimentary half glass or glass of wine so you can more fully enjoy your favorite.

-You’ll typically be offered a discount on your tasting if you purchase a certain number of bottles of wine.
-If you buy in to the winery’s wine club, your tasting will typically be free.
-Your mileage will vary so if you’re on a tight budget, do your homework and add up the costs of tastings.
+You'll typically be offered a discount on your tasting if you purchase a certain number of bottles of wine.
+If you buy in to the winery's wine club, your tasting fee is typically waived.
+Your mileage will vary so if you're on a tight budget, do your homework and add up the costs of tastings.

 3. Be careful with wine clubs

 Wine lowers your inhibitions.
 We all know that, right?
 Whoever pours your tasting will try to sell you on a wine club membership in some way.
 It usually won't be a hard sell and you probably won't have a hard time saying “No thank you” but if you're in a comfy, buzzy placed where you love the wine you're drinking, the logical choice might be “join the wine club.”

 Wine club memberships require you to commit to buying a certain number of bottles a year for a discounted price.
 There are usually levels of membership so you can control how many bottles you're buying.
 Most wine clubs operate on a quarterly basis so you'll be obliged to buy bottles of wine every three months.
 Not always a bad thing and buying a wine club supports a small business.